quong1/PayUp/README.md

 3. In `.env`, `export API_KEY="<your-api-key-here>"`

-4. `python3 splitwise.py` to print out JSON response
+4. `python3 splitwise.py` to test the functions

-5. Feel free to add more api endpoints from `https://dev.splitwise.com/#tag/users`